python-sge/sge/doc-src/pong_better.rst

 game, as we had it do previously.
 Otherwise, we will set :data:`game_in_progress` to :const:`True` and restart the room.

-If you look through the documentation for :class:`sge.Room`, you may notice that no "restart" method exists.
+If you look through the documentation for :class:`sge.dsp.Room`, you may notice that no "restart" method exists.
 In fact, this is a design choice; earlier versions of the SGE did have a method to restart rooms, but it was removed because this feature is overly difficult to maintain